Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 EQ Bank stop payment

-According to the customer service representative we spoke with, it is not possible to stop payments with EQ Bank.
+According to the customer service representative we spoke with, it isn't possible to stop payments with EQ Bank.

 When should you cancel a pre-authorized payment?